Scaffolding Oral Fluency

 Steps of Oral Close follow.

-- Read a few words or sentences orally, then stop and touch the child.
+Read a few words or sentences orally, then stop and touch the child.
 If the child is an insecure reader, stop before an easy word.
-If the child is confidence, choose a more challenging word.
+If the child is confident, choose a more challenging word.